NetBSD/src/share/examples/rump/virtual_ip_router/README.txt

 ./a.out 10.0.253.1 10.0.253.255 /tmp/rumpshm_253 10.0.253.2 10.0.255.1 10.0.255.
 255 /tmp/rumpshm_255 0

-Unfortunately I lost script used to produce that, but the algorithm is quickly obvious.
+(see startrouters.sh for a script to produce that output)

 Easy but slightly more interesting setups, such as a M^N matrix (hyper-matrix?) are also possible, but left as an exercise to the